The Booth Family- One Hundred Years of Jarratts Life

 This was the 45th time that Siddons had pleaded or been found guilty in court.
 Siddons pointed out that none of his previous offences had been serious ones and promised not to touch alcohol again in 1909 if the bench would be a bit lenient with him given that it had been Christmas.
 Clearly amused by what was described as a 'heart-rending appeal' the magistrates imposed a fine of 10s and costs and said they would hold him to his promise not to come before the court again in 1909 for drunkenness.

 Siddons' brushes with the law had begun by 1866 and as the earlier offences included assault and theft, they were more serious than his many convictions for drunkenness or sleeping rough.
-I have located details of 34 convictions, and they show that his criminality changed from violence and theft into incidents that were nuisances rather than ones that harmed other people.
+I have located details of 39 convictions, and they show that his criminality changed from violence and theft into incidents that were nuisances rather than ones that harmed other people.
 Noticeably absent from the list is bad language.
-This was prevalent in Worsborough Dale and although many Jarratts occupants found themselves in court for swearing, no-one accused Job of this until 1912.
+This was prevalent in Worsborough Dale and although many Jarratts occupants found themselves in court for swearing, no-one accused Job of this until 1912 and it was an accusation he denied, unlike the convictions for drunkenness, which he acknowledged.

 October 1866 - Jailed for a month for theft on the public highway.